msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Bumped `WC tested up to` tag

 = 3.0.4 =
-* Debug when contacting the IfthenPay webservice to create the MB WAY payment request (shame on us...)
+* Debug when contacting the ifthenpay webservice to create the MB WAY payment request (shame on us...)
 * Better feedback to the customer, informing that there are only 15 minutes to complete the payment
 * Bumped `WC tested up to` tag

 = 3.0.3 =
-* Better (and persistent) feedback related to the callback still not being asked to IfthenPay
+* Better (and persistent) feedback related to the callback still not being asked to ifthenpay
 * Removed the `mbway_ifthen_set_on_hold` filter that no longer makes sense since 3.0.2

 = 3.0.2 =